jjking2019/github-ideas/docx_md_converter_scripts.md

 ### The original .docx file will now be found in your local repository converted to .md with all GitHub formatting

+* Mac users only:
    * You still need to change all .tiff images to .png or .jpg that GitHub will recognize (batch tools work best)
    * You still need to modify the .md file to change the image suffixes from .tiff to .png or .jpg (whatever you created)

-* Now you are ready to clean-up the document as desired
+* Now you are ready to clean-up the document as desired, but, probably easiest to make changes in MS Word .docx file and repeat the process so that MS Word document is always accurate